americanexpress/one-app/docs/api/modules/App-Configuration.md

 }
 ```

 The `errorPageUrl` directive is useful for supplying a URL to a custom error page.
-This URL needs to return a `Content-Type` of `text/html` and a `Content-Length` of less than `50000`.
+This URL should return a `Content-Type` of `text/html` and a `Content-Length` of less than `244000`.
 The URL will get called when your root module is loaded and is rendered if and when an error occurs.
+It is recommended that you keep the custom error page as small as possible.

 ## `validateStateConfig`
 **Module Type**